 The tibia, the larger of the two lower leg bones, can be broken in three areas: the tibial plateau, near the knee; the shaft; and tibial plafond, near the ankle.
 Fractures in each region have their own distinct concerns.
 Tibial plateau fractures are peri-articular (joint-adjacent) fractures, and thus may lead to post-traumatic arthritis.
 Shaft fractures are associated with acute compartment syndrome and, owing to their subcutaneous location, have greater difficulty healing.
 They are also associated with compartment syndrome.
-Tibial plafond fractures [covered in the ankle fracture chapter] are also close to the joint, and they too can be complicated by post-traumatic arthritis.
+Tibial plafond fractures [covered in the ankle fracture chapter] are also peri-articular injuries, and they too can be complicated by post-traumatic arthritis.

 Most tibial fractures are best managed with surgical fixation.
 Stabilizing the tibia non-operatively requires a long-leg cast, one that crosses the knee and ankle joints; surgical treatment thereby liberates the knee and ankle.
 Permitting motion of those joints helps avoid the stiffness that cast immobilization might otherwise induce.